MRI-Lab-Graz/braingraph-pipeline/README.md

-# Braingraph Pipeline 🧠
+# OptiConn 🧠

-A comprehensive neuroimaging connectivity analysis pipeline for processing DSI Studio fiber tracking data and performing network-based statistical analyses.
+Unbiased, modality-agnostic connectomics optimization and analysis.
+Processes DSI Studio fiber tracking data and performs network-based selection and statistics.

 ## 🧠 What it does

-The Braingraph Pipeline is a **4-step automated workflow** that transforms raw DSI Studio fiber files into publication-ready network connectivity analyses:
+OptiConn is a **4-step automated workflow** that transforms raw DSI Studio fiber files into publication-ready network connectivity analyses:

 1. **🔬 Connectivity Extraction** - Extract connectivity matrices from DSI Studio files
 2. **⚙️ Network Quality Optimization** - Analyze and optimize network parameters